 Do you love the spicy Cajun dipping sauce at Texas Roadhouse, served with their crunchy fried pickles?
-This easy copycat recipe will have you whipping up a dipping sauce for fried pickles in mere moments.
+This easy copycat recipe inspired from a burger restaurant will have you whipping up a dipping sauce for fried pickles in mere moments.
 I'll also show you a super simple method for making your own fried pickles so you have an appetizer you will love!

 What Kind Of Sauce Is This?

 This is a creamy, spicy-but-still-mild-enough dipping sauce for fried pickles that is reminiscent of the Cajun dipping sauce served at Texas Roadhouse alongside their appetizers such as deep fried pickle slices and fried onion blossom.

 Now you can copycat this recipe in your own kitchen and dip it with my simple method for making your own deep fried dill pickles or pretty much ANY of your favorite fried appetizers or main dishes.

 How Long Does This Recipe Take?

 Uh, like no time.
 Seriously.
 Get yourself a bowl, toss the ingredients in there, grab a spoon, and mix it up.
 Done.
 Really, that's it.
 Cover the bowl with plastic and store it in the refrigerator until ready to use.